 Crazy Quilting is fun.
 It is a great way to use your stash.
 We had a crazy quilt class at our 2009 Stitcher’s Retreat.
 The stitchers had a blast…even including a web and dangling spider on the needle case.

-One special note: I didn’t think a spider web would be appropriate for my tree.
-However, the star on the top of the tree is done with the spider web rose stitch.
+One special note: a spider web didn’t seem appropriate for this tree, but the star on the top of the tree is done with the spider web rose stitch.
 The red "ornament" on the lower right side is either a wrapped candy or a spider suspended by the thin gold line.
 You decide!

 There are many books and resources available to get you started.